Contact informationFarm Address:

 Our program is geared towards those who want to gain experience in a variety of organic farming and agritourism skills.
 Farming interns may participate in all aspects of farm production and maintenance including but not limited to: propagation, seeding, transplanting, weed management, pest and disease management, harvesting, post-harvest handling, irrigation, composting, assisting with CSA operation, markets, basic building projects and maintenance, volunteer management, animal caretaking, producing value added goods, assisting farm visitors, and other duties as assigned.
 Interns may be asked to operate power tools including weed-whips, pole saw, walk-behind tractor, etc. Training and reading of tool manual is required before use.
 Agritourism interns will be guided and responsible in leading tours, setting up farm events, running market stands, and assisting with product processing, washing, packing, and delivery.
 Farm Interns report to Farm Manager/Coordinator for all tasks and assignments; interns also report to the Farm Director when applicable.
 Interns also participate in community living responsibilities and weekly farm team meetings.
 There are also opportunities to work in our agritourism activities such as on farm dinners and leading tours.
 We have an info sheet pdf posted on our website under volunteering.

-Educational Opportunities: Interships are exposed to nearly every step of crop production and marketing activities.
+Educational Opportunities: Interns and apprentices are exposed to nearly every step of crop production and marketing activities.
+Now that COVID is on the wane, we are also doing more agritourism activities such as leading farm tours and hosting on-farm dinners.
 One may also learn the facets of our off grid solar powered facility, gravity irrigation, and conservation/regenerative organic production practices.
 We also periodically hold workshops and classes on these topics in addition to permaculture and primtive skills, in which interns may participate.

 Skills Desired: Specific skills are not necessary, but moreso a willingess to learn and follow direction without constant supervision.
 One should enjoy living in a natural setting in the tropics and be able to be a "good" community member in terms of cleaning up after oneself in the kitchen, respecting others' space, and putting forth the effort that makes good teamwork possible and enjoyable.